 Make & handling

-• As the BR 200 and the BG 86 are both Stihl blowers, they benefit from the same level of quality and attention to detail.
+• Manufactured by Stihl, both the BR 200 and the BG 86 should uphold similar standards of quality and attention to detail.

 • The Stihl BG 86 is handheld and provides you with further mobility over the Stihl BR 200, as its backpack design is by far bulkier.
 However, the latter can utilize a more powerful engine.